 This type of relationship can be a double-edged sword.
 We tend to use this arrangement when it’s convenient only.
 The main thing with this type of relationship is the NO COMMITMENT agreement.
 We can’t have it all!

 If you chose to be in a casual relationship it means that you are willing to let go of that person when the time comes.
-"Does this mean that I shouldn't get jealous if my friend with benefit is talking to another person?"
+"Does this mean that I shouldn't get jealous of my friend with the benefit is talking to another person?"
 Of course not!
-In fact, a casual relationship should not impair the person from finding, establishing and maintaining a serious relationship.
+A casual relationship should not impair the person from finding, establishing, and maintaining a serious relationship

 3. Exclusive relationships

 This is the stereotypical boyfriend & girlfriend situation.
 This is the type of relationship in which a couple decides to be exclusive with each other and is willing to engage in a committed relationship.
 Although this sounds very serious, an exclusive relationship is the one that helps us figure out if we want to stay with a person or not.
 Here are some things we can keep in mind while evaluating an exclusive relationship:

 Do you like your partner’s morals & beliefs?

 Are your personalities compatible?

 Do you have alike plans for your future life (i.e. children, family, and professional goals)?

 Are you comfortable with his/her income?

 Are the lifestyles compatible?